 The simplest way to do that in Photoshop is to create a B&W adjustment layer in Photoshop.
 Go to Layer > New Adjustment Layer > Black & White.
 Click OK when the new layer window opens.
 You will have an image with two layers, a black and white layer on top hiding the original color layer underneath.
 You will see both layers in the Layers palette.

 The next step is to create a Layer Mask for the Black & White layer.
-May sure the Black & White layer is selected (it is a lighter shade of gray) and then click on the layer mask icon at the bottom of the layers palette.
+May sure the Black & White layer is selected by clicking on it (it will be a lighter shade of gray) and then click on the layer mask icon at the bottom of the layers palette.
 It is the square with a dark circle that I marked with red A.

 Now whatever you paint with black will conceal the black and white layer (revealing the color layer underneath).
 Whatever you paint with white will reveal the black and white layer on top.